dufferzafar/dufferzafar.github.com/_posts/2025-12-21-a-cycle-rides-me.md

 _(Some friends have found me / like a vase finds its rose.)_

+I also owe apologies.
+To people I've hurt - with words, with actions, with silence.
+Some of it was the disorder talking.
+Some of it was just me.
+The line between the two isn't always clear, and I'm not using bipolar as an excuse.

+If you're reading this and I've wronged you - intentionally or not - I'm sorry.
+I'm working on it.
+I can't promise I won't slip again, but I can promise I'm more aware now than I was before.

 ## Why I'm sharing this now

 For 4 years I've mentioned "health stuff" to colleagues and acquaintances without naming it.
 That ambiguity felt protective but also isolating.
 I'm tired of the cognitive load of half-truths.